Ebazhanov/swagger-docs-generator/README.md

 [![NPM][npm-icon]][npm-url]

-This is the simple example how we can leverage [Swagger](https://swagger.io/specification/#infoObject)
+This is the simple example of how we can leverage [Swagger](https://swagger.io/specification/#infoObject)

 ![Project Demo](gifty.gif)